Patsy Kensit

-Following a return to television, between 2004 and 2006, Kensit played the role of Sadie King in the ITV soap opera Emmerdale and following that, she played Faye Morton in the BBC One medical drama Holby City from 2007 until 2010, and for an episode in 2019.
-Since 2023, she has played Emma Harding in EastEnders.
+Following a return to television, between 2004 and 2006, Kensit played the role of Sadie King in the ITV soap opera Emmerdale and then that of Faye Morton in the BBC One medical drama Holby City from 2007 to 2010, and again for an episode in 2019.
+Throughout 2023, she played Emma Harding in EastEnders.
 Kensit has been married to musicians Dan Donovan, Jim Kerr, Liam Gallagher and Jeremy Healy.

 Kensit was nominated for the Young Artist Award for Best Juvenile Actress in a Motion Picture for her role in Hanover Street (1979).
 In 1991, she was nominated for the Independent Spirit Award for Best Female Lead in Twenty-One (1991), and later had several nominations for her role in Emmerdale.

 Early life and education

-Kensit was born on 4 March 1968, at the General Lying-In Hospital, Lambeth, to James and Margaret Rose Kensit (née Doohan).
+Patricia Jude Francis Kensit was born on 4 March 1968, at the General Lying-In Hospital, Lambeth, to James and Margaret Rose (née Doohan).
 Kensit's maternal grandparents hailed from County Leitrim, Ireland.
-She has an older brother, Jamie, born in 1963.
+She has an older brother.
 Her mother was a secretary at Dior and former model, who had previously dated Aga Khan IV, while Kensit's father was a close associate of both the Kray Twins and the Richardson Gang, earning himself the nickname "Jimmy the Dip", and was involved in the Great Train Robbery.
 He served time in prison before Kensit was born and used a cover as an antiques dealer.
 Kensit's godfather was Reggie Kray.
 Her paternal grandfather was a robber and counterfeiter.

-Kensit spent her childhood living on a council estate in Hounslow and had to sleep on mattresses on the floor.
-Kensit attended Newland House School, St Catherine's School, Twickenham, and Corona Theatre School.
+Kensit spent her childhood living on a council estate in Hounslow.
+She attended Newland House School, St Catherine's School, Twickenham, and Corona Theatre School.